llewis23/Lola-Lewis-Projects/README.md

 Hello!
-Thank you for stopping by my GitHub page.
-My name is Lola Lewis, and I’m a senior at Santa Clara University, studying Finance and Business Analytics, with an expected graduation in March 2025.
-I’ve created this page to showcase projects that reflect my academic and practical experiences, particularly in financial modeling and industry/company evaluation.
+Thanks for stopping by my GitHub page.
+I’m Lola Lewis, a senior at Santa Clara University studying Finance and Business Analytics, graduating in March 2025.

-These projects include my work with the Santa Clara Investment Fund, where I contributed to in-depth financial analyses and industry research, as well as class projects that further developed my technical and analytical skills.
-Through these experiences, I’ve gained proficiency in modeling, data analysis, and strategic evaluation skills.

-I always like to meet new people.
-Please feel free to reach out and chat.
+My passion for investing started in high school when I wanted to put my money to work and began investing in stocks.
+This experience sparked my interest in learning how companies operate, which carried through into college.
+I’ve particularly enjoyed diving deeper into this interest through classes like Financial Management, Investments, and Business Valuation.

+In college, I joined the Santa Clara Investment Fund, the most prestigious investment group on campus.
+I’m currently working in the Technology (TMT) sector of the fund, where I’ve had the opportunity to develop investment theses, create pitch decks, and hone my valuation skills.
+These experiences have allowed me to combine my enjoyment for finance with a hands-on approach to analyzing industries and companies.

+I created this GitHub to showcase the projects that reflect my journey so far in finance and analytics.
+Feel free to explore my work, and reach out if you’d like to connect!

 Lola.23.lewis@gmail.com